 Kenduli Mela – The Kenduli Mela is held every January in the district of Birbhum in West Bengal.
 Jaydev Kenduli, believed to be the birthplace of the poet Jaydev, is the location for the fair, which celebrates the music of the natives of that area – the Bauls.

 Thyagaraja Aradhana Festival – The Thyagaraja Aradhana Festival is held every January in the town of Thiruvaiyaru in Tamil Nadu.
-The 167th edition of the festival concluded on the 21st of January 2014.
+The 171st edition of the festival will happen on January 6th 2018.

 Blue Lotus Festival – The second edition of the Blue Lotus Festival will be held in Rajasthan in October 2014.
 The festival focuses on Indian sufi, folk, traditional, gypsy, tribal, devotional and spiritual music.

-Harivallabh Sangeet Sammelan – Shree Baba Harivallabh Sangeet Sammelan is believed to be the oldest Indian classical music festival in the world – the last edition of the festival in December last year was its 138th edition.
-It is held every year at Devi Talab in Jalandhar, near the Samadhi of saint Harballabh.
+Harivallabh Sangeet Sammelan – Shree Baba Harivallabh Sangeet Sammelan is believed to be the oldest Indian classical music festival in the world – it has completed 141 years on December 28th 2016.
+It is held every year at Devi Talab in Jalandhar, near the Samadhi of Saint Harballabh.

 Madras Music Season – Madras Music Season is a six week-long festival held in Chennai from December to January.
 When it first began, the festival was about Carnatic music only, but over the years has expanded to include other forms of music as well as dance and drama.

-Saptak Festival – The Saptak Sangeet Samaroh or Saptak Music Festival is held annually in Ahmedabad through the 1st – 13th of January.
+Saptak Festival – The Saptak Sangeet Samaroh or Saptak Music Festival is held annually in Ahmedabad in January.
 The focus of this festival is solely on Indian classical music.

 Sawai Gandharva Bhimsen Mahotsav – The Sawai Gandharva Bhimsen Mahotsav is an Indian classical music festival, organised by Arya Sangeet Prasarak Mandal every year in Pune since 1953.